 Brian D Gryphon

-PS: For those who would argue VP Biden, Sen.Sanders, or any specific candidate is unworthy, corrupt, or downright evil- I will not waste my energy debating or being distracted from finding the best Democratic 2020 presidential ticket.
+PS: For those who want to argue that any other specific candidate is unworthy, corrupt, or downright evil- I will not waste my energy debating or being distracted from finding the best Democratic 2020 presidential ticket.
 As John Fugelsang repeatedly reminds us, every election (and most choices in life) are picking the better of two imperfect options.
 There is no perfect candidate- other than to brainwashed cult members.
 I have heroes and role models, but I realize none of them are perfect.